 Phone: (319) 273-2497

 The professional program in speech-language pathology is a program of both undergraduate and graduate courses leading to a Master of Arts degree.
 The program is designed to prepare students for careers as speech-language pathologists providing remedial services to the speech, language, and hearing disabled in a wide variety of settings including schools, hospitals, clinics, and care centers for the elderly.

-Students interested in this program must submit a completed Application for Admission to Graduate Study and should contact the Department of Communication Sciences and Disorders for other admission requirements.
+Students interested in this program must submit a completed Application for Admission to Graduate Study and should refer to their MyUNIverse Student Center To-Do list or contact the Department of Communication Sciences and Disorders for other application requirements.
 Graduate information and application for graduate admission can be found at www.grad.uni.edu/admission.

 The Graduate Record Examination (General Test) is required for admission to the program.

 Only graduate courses (course numbers 5000 or above) will apply to a graduate degree, even if the undergraduate course number (4999 or less) is listed.
 No exceptions will be made.

 This major is available on the thesis and non-thesis options.
 A minimum of 51 semester hours is required for both options.
 A minimum of 6 hours of CSD 6299 (51C:299) is required for the thesis option.
 A minimum of 47 semester hours of 200/6000-level course work is required.